echronos/echronos/components/acrux/docs.md

 An application built on top of this RTOS variant can be split into multiple tasks that interact to deliver an application's functionality.
 For example, with an interrupt and a task for sensor reads and another task for user interaction, the sensor interrupt service routine may implement time-critical interrupt processing and then activate the sensor task.
-The senor task may then perform non-critical sensor handling and eventually activate the UI task to indicate a particular sensor reading to the user.
+The sensor task may then perform non-critical sensor handling and eventually activate the UI task to indicate a particular sensor reading to the user.

 For more complex application behavior, the RTOS provides other variants with more features.